react-static/react-static/README.md

   // rendered HTML for each page and returns a javascript object
   // that will be made available to a custom Html component
   postRenderMeta: async staticHTML => {...},

+  // Optional.
+Set to true to serve the bundle analyzer on a production build.
+  bundleAnalyzer: false,
 }
 ```